When the Men Came to Kill me

 He was the last lawyer to be admitted to practice in the Panama Canal Zone and the first lawyer to try a jury case in the Family Division of the Miami-Dade County circuit court.
 He worked on the so-called “British Bombers” terrorism cases in Saudi Arabia and since then has practiced primarily in the Middle East and Southeast Asia.

-Michael O'Kane can be reached at: mok (at, or @) mu7ami.com or use the link below.
+Michael O'Kane can be reached at: mok (at, or @) mu7ami.com.